-Large lavender funnel-shaped flowers (up to 2 inches) from June through August, fuzzy leaves up to 4 inches long, delightful furry sprouts push up through the soil in late spring, not a true petunia at all - but the flowers certainly remind you of one, attracts hummingbirds and butterflies, drought tolerant, easy to grow, tolerates poor soil (even clay!).
+Large lavender funnel-shaped flowers (up to 2 inches) from June through August, fuzzy leaves up to 4 inches long, delightful furry sprouts push up through the soil in late spring, not a true petunia at all - but the flowers certainly remind you of one, attracts hummingbirds and butterflies, drought and salt tolerant, easy to grow, tolerates poor soil (even clay!).

 Plant Hardiness Zones: 3a-9b

 Native Range: s.
 MN & WI east to the Appalachian Mts & south to GA & e.
 TX.
 Rare in MD, MI, NC, PA & WI